-Here are some considerations for organising weekly micro-volunteering days:
+Here are some considerations for organising micro-volunteering days:

 - It should be a short duration of 1-3 hours so students can fit it in their schedules.

-- Activities should be easy to both organise and carry out to ensure sustainability.
+- Activities should be easy to both organise and carry out.

-- Consider holding it at the same time, same place each week.
+- Consider holding it at the same time, same place.

 - Some possibilities could be writing petitions or letters for worthwhile causes, putting together care packages for those in need, or mass tree planting.
 A good idea could be to set up a place where people can come and make cards to send to those who are disadvantaged.